isabelc/quick-business-website/readme.txt

 For more info, see the [FAQ](http://wordpress.org/plugins/quick-business-website/faq/) and the [plugin web page](http://smartestthemes.com/downloads/quick-business-website-plugin/).

+For support, please use the [Support forum](http://wordpress.org/support/plugin/quick-business-website).

+Contribute or fork it [on Github](https://github.com/isabelc/quick-business-website).

 == Installation ==

 1. Download the plugin file, `quick-business-website.zip`